SPARC-FAIR-Codeathon/aqua/Documentation/QueryRefinement.md

 ### Fast auto-complete

 The Elasticsearch's Autocomplete suggestor is not fast enough and does not do everything that we need.
 Consequently, we have utilised fast-autocomplete library which provides us with a much faster process (reducing the average latency from 900 ms to 30 ms).

+Elasticsearch's Autocomplete suggestor does not handle any sort of combination of the words you have put in.
+For example Fast Autocomplete can handle "brainstem neuron in rat" when the words brainstem, neuron, rat are seperately fed into it.
+While Elasticsearch's autocomplete needs that whole sentence to be fed to it to show it in Autocomplete results.

 # Packages: